michaeldorner/rsquare2024/content/english/_index.md

       link: "program"
   - title: "Location"
     image: "images/winkler.jpg"
-    content: "R² 2024 conference is held in the heart of Bavaria at Winkler Bräu, a charming Bavarian Brewery dating back to 1428 that blends Bavarian tradition with modern comforts, providing an ideal setting for both collaborating, networking, and relaxation."
+    content: "R² 2024 conference is held in the heart of Bavaria at Winkler Bräu, a charming Bavarian Brewery dating back to 1428 that blends Bavarian tradition with modern comforts, providing an ideal setting for collaborating, networking, and relaxation."
     button:
       enable: true
       label: "How to get there"